RealJoshue108/FAST/README.md

 ## Status

 This project is an early prototype built on tooling developed by Eric Eggert/Hidde De Vries (W3C).
-It will be abstracted into more general set of tooling by Joshue O Connor/Michael Cooper (W3C).
+It will be abstracted into more general set of tooling for FAST by Joshue O Connor/Michael Cooper (W3C).

 ## Development